 - This condition sends pain shooting down your back through your buttocks region and on to your legs.
 A herniated disc or a bulging disc that is pressing on back nerves creates shooting pain in your legs.

 Osteoarthritis is a risk for the aged it attacks the joints in the lower back, hips, and other locations.
-When the condition makes its way to the spinal cord, it causes a narrowing, and that condition is called spinal stenosis.
+Furthermore, when the condition makes its way to the spinal cord, it causes a narrowing, and that condition is called spinal stenosis.

 Structural abnormalities in the curvature of the spine

-Your spine must be appropriately aligned; if not, you will see an unusual curvature of your spine.
+You must ensure the appropriate alignment of your spine; otherwise, you will observe an unusual curvature of your spine.
 The out of alignment spine creates pain – scoliosis and lordosis are two common afflictions.

 If your spine is curved incorrectly – in the case of scoliosis – your spine is turned to the side.
-Lordosis, on the other hand, is a curvature inward of your spine beyond the normal curvature.
+On the other hand, Lordosis is a curvature inward of your spine beyond the normal curvature.
 This condition arises in the neck or lower back area and causes great pain for a person in distress.

 Osteoporosis is a degenerative condition that affects our bones, causing them to become brittle and porous when the condition is getting progressively worse.
 The condition will affect the vertebrae in your back, and the result is compound fractures for your spine.